openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 `otx optimize` optimizes a model using [NNCF](https://github.com/openvinotoolkit/nncf) or [POT](https://docs.openvino.ai/latest/pot_introduction.html) depending on the model format.

-- NNCF optimization used for trained snapshots in a framework-specific format such as checkpoint (pth) file from Pytorch
+- NNCF optimization used for trained snapshots in a framework-specific format such as checkpoint (.pth) file from Pytorch
 - POT optimization used for models exported in the OpenVINO™ IR format

 With the `--help` command, you can list additional information: